Cara Di Edwardo

 She is an adjunct professor at The Cooper Union where she has taught hand papermaking since 1991 and calligraphy since 2001.
 She was president of the Society of Scribes in New York City from 2008 to 2010.

 In 2010 she spearheaded and co-founded Type@Cooper and has been organizing it ever since.
-In 2015, she co-founded Type@Cooper West in San Francisco forming the partnership between The Cooper Union & the newly established Letterform Archive.
+In 2015, she co-founded Type@Cooper West in San Francisco forming the partnership between The Cooper Union & the newly established Letterform Archive, where she sits on the advisory board.

-For the last couple of years, she’s been an organizer of Typographics, a type festival at The Cooper Union that brings speakers from all walks of typography and an array of events surrounding the main stage days.
+She is co-founder and director of Typographics, an annual international type festival at The Cooper Union that brings speakers from all walks of typography and an array of events surrounding the main stage days.

 She’s been on the board of the Type Directors Club since 2014.